 The scope and geography of New Hope’s services continued to grow, and in 1984, the mission was expanded to include services to survivors of sexual violence.
 However, the New Hope staff soon realized that in order to truly end domestic and sexual violence, they would need to work not only with adult survivors, but also with child survivors, child witnesses, perpetrators, and the public in order to fully break the cycle of violence for future generations.

-Today, New Hope serves 54 communities throughout Central and Southeastern Massachusetts, and addresses domestic and sexual violence at every level of the family unit and with every segment of the population, including survivors, witnesses, perpetrators, bystanders, community groups, faith-based organizations, businesses, the judicial, medical and law enforcement systems, as well as the larger community.
+Today, New Hope serves 41 communities throughout South-Central and Southeastern Massachusetts, and addresses domestic and sexual violence at every level of the family unit and with every segment of the population, including survivors, witnesses, perpetrators, bystanders, community groups, faith-based organizations, businesses, the judicial, medical and law enforcement systems, as well as the larger community.